kundyz/Belly-Button-HW/README.md

   * Use sample_values for the marker size.
   * Use otu_ids for the marker colors.
   * Use otu_labels for the text values.
+* Display the sample metadata from the route /metadata/<sample>.